jdalamo/TVFrame/README.md

 7. In the browser window that opened, select the account you want to use
 8. Click "Advanced"
-9. Click "Go to {App Name}
+9. Click "Go to {App Name} (unsafe)"
 10. Click "Allow" twice
+11. You can now close the browser window
-11. Run the following command in a separate terminal window:
+12. Run the following command in a separate terminal window:

 ```
 > python3 setup.py
 ```

-12. Clone the [Companion iOS app](https://github.com/jdalamo/TVFrame_App) and build it to your phone with Xcode
+13. Clone the [Companion iOS app](https://github.com/jdalamo/TVFrame_App) and build it to your phone with Xcode
-13. Open the app and scan the QR code on your display
+14. Open the app and scan the QR code on your display
-11. The program should now be running on your screen
+15. The program should now be running on your screen
-12. To add pictures to your device email them to the Gmail account you set it up with
+16. To add pictures to your device email them to the Gmail account you set it up with

 ## Planned Future Functionality
 ---